 Young people, precious and vulnerable as they are, don't have an exclusive relationship with depression.
 Today I am resharing with you one of my most favourite investigations, first published before the pandemic, in the hope that more of us can have the conversation I didn't with my uncle.

-Please donate any amount you can by clicking here (for Indian donors) or here (for international donors).
+Make a one-time contribution of any amount you can by clicking here (for India) or here (international).

 Or pick up a monthly or annual subscription.